mobispectral/mobicom23_mobispectral/README.md

 # MobiSpectral: Hyperspectral Imaging on Mobile Devices

-Hyperspectral imaging systems capture information in multiple wavelength bands across the electromagnetic spectrum.
-These bands provide substantial details based on the optical properties of the materials present in the captured scene.
-The high cost of hyperspectral cameras and their strict illumination requirements make the technology out of reach for end-user and small-scale commercial applications.
-We propose MobiSpectral which turns a low-cost phone into a simple hyperspectral imaging system, without any changes in the hardware.
-We design deep learning models that take regular RGB images and near-infrared (NIR) signals (which are used for face identification on recent phones) and reconstruct multiple hyperspectral bands in the visible and NIR ranges of the spectrum.
-Our experimental results show that MobiSpectral produces accurate bands that are comparable to ones captured by actual hyperspectral cameras.
-The availability of hyperspectral bands that reveal hidden information enables the development of novel mobile applications that are not currently possible.
-To demonstrate the potential of MobiSpectral, we use it to identify organic solid foods, which is a challenging food fraud problem that is currently partially solved by laborious, unscalable, and expensive processes.
-We collect large datasets in real environments under diverse illumination conditions to evaluate MobiSpectral.
-Our results show that MobiSpectral can identify organic foods, e.g., apples, tomatoes, kiwis, strawberries, and blueberries, with an accuracy of up to 94% from images taken by phones.
+This repository describes the detailed steps to reproduce the research results presented in the paper titled:``MobiSpectral: Hyperspectral Imaging on Mobile Devices``.

-There are three main components of MobiSpectral
+There are three main components of MobiSpectral to evaluate:
 - Hyperspectral Reconstruction
-- Spectral Classification
+- Identification of Organic Fruits
 - Mobile Application

-## Phase 1 : Hyperspectral Reconstruction
+## Hyperspectral Reconstruction
-- In this phase, we are training & testing hyperspectral reconstruction model using images captured from Hyperspectral camera.
+- MobiSpectral has a hyperspectral reconstruction model that was trained on images captured by a hyperspectral camera.
-- The input to the deep learning model is RGB & NIR images (4 channels), output is Hyperspectral cubes with ```N``` bands.
+- You can reproduce our results using the pre-trained model.
+Alternatively, you can start by training the model from scratch, but this may take several hours.

 ### Prerequisites
-- Linux or macOS
+- Workstation running Linux or MacOS
+- NVIDIA GPU + CUDA CuDNN
 - Python <= 3.8 (Anaconda)
-- NVIDIA GPU + CUDA CuDNN

-### Installation
+### Instal the code
 - Clone this repo & install dependencies:
 ```bash
 git clone https://github.com/mobispectral/mobicom23_mobispectral.git
 cd mobicom23_mobispectral
 pip install -r requirements.txt
 ```
-### Dataset
+### Download Datasets
 - The dataset is categorized into different fruits, download [[kiwi](https://drive.google.com/file/d/16B9Jnwgo9Xev4db3ROqvL8_64vAr3l-H/view?usp=sharing)] and move it to root folder.
 - Each fruit dataset is named ``dataset_{fruit}``, e.g. ``dataset_kiwi``
-- Directory structure (e.g. fruit = kiwi)
+- Directory structure (e.g., fruit = kiwi)
   ```bash
    |--mobicom23_mobispectral
     |--reconstruction